DylanSchmidt2/Challenge-4-repo/README.md

 ### This project has the following features:
 * A Start Quiz button
 * A Rules button
+* A Submit Highscore button
 * A Highscore box
+* A Countdown Timer

 ### Bugs